c-blake/bu/doc/rp.md

 Not all prog.langs have both easy to enter/terse expressions and fast compiles.
 For a comparison point, see `crp.md`/`crp.nim` in this repo which uses C for the base-code language.

+[^1]: Down to 16+25+30+41+30+41=183 for `rp` and similar backslash optimizing for `awk` saves only 1 stroke at 192 for *5% less pressing work* than `awk`.
+But sure, there may be shells not needing braces protected, single quotes need less inline thought than backslash, etc.

+[^2]: Ben's `prig` article (linked later) uses chars not key presses.
+Visual length is easier to measure and a more appropriate metric for code reading vs. key presses for code entry.
+Which matters more all depends.
+Entry seems more common when selling 1-liners in my experience.
+Once one considers shell history / command edit analysis, finger reach/strain/etc., comparison gets complex fast.
+E.g., Caps-Lock can be a thing.
+Better methodology might start with X event logging over long, realistic sessions and use real-time metrics, but things then become rather user-idiosyncratic and you need pools of users.

+[^3]: For me that hop is maybe just `mv $(newest -n2 /t/|g nim) x.nim`.